 'Everything has to be greener and cleaner'

-'The complexity of maritime transport is increasing.
-Due to the increasing and stringent regulations, the requirements and guidelines are becoming increasingly difficult to follow.
-Everything has to be greener and cleaner, which means that technical intervention, in what used to be simple exhaust systems, is increasing enormously.
-Whether it concerns new construction, a refit project such as repowering or a total overhaul of a ship, Xeamos thinks along with you about the exhaust gas after-treatment in all possible directions.'
+'The complexity of maritime transport is growing.
+The expanding number of stringent regulations makes the requirements and guidelines ever-more difficult to follow.
+Everything has to be greener and cleaner, which means that the technical interventions needed for what used to be simple exhaust systems are increasing exponentially.
+From new builds and refit projects such as repowering to a total overhaul of a ship, Xeamos is ready to think along with you on every possible aspect of exhaust gas after-treatment.'

 Our emission reduction systems are mainly deployed on inland navigation vessels and yachts.
 But because of the possibilities we offer with regard to customisation, we are being asked more and more often to develop emission-reducing solutions for other types of vessels, for example for IMO Tier III (IMO T3) vessels that sail in Emission Control Area's.